tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguitinyfiledialogs.h/cpp:	depends on Comdlg32.lib and Ole32.lib on Windows.
 Link: [http://tinyfiledialogs.sourceforge.net]
 -> imguisqlite3.h/cpp:		depends on -lsqlite3.
 It's CppSQLite from [http://www.codeproject.com/KB/database/CppSQLite.aspx]
 -> imguifreetype.h/cpp:		depends on freetype2 (-lfreetype).
 License: MIT.
 It allows better font hinting, and Bold and Oblique variations of the .ttf font.
 Link: [https://github.com/Vuhdo/imgui_freetype]
+-> imguiminigames.h/cpp:	no dependencies.
+For a list of minigames and their own license, please read addons/yes_addons/imguiminigames.h.

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: